Natural Soap Compared To Commercial Soap

 Commercial bar soaps are produced on a large scale with harsh chemicals, synthetic ingredients, cheap fragrance oils, and artificial colors all of which can irritate your skin.

-Today there are very few true soaps on the market.
+Today there are very few true soaps on the market and even fewer natural soaps.
 Most body cleansers, both liquid and solid, are actually synthetic detergent products.

 Detergent cleansers are popular because they make suds easily in water and don't form gummy deposits.